People

 • a dedicated website and app for employees: myJDW.co.uk

-• four separate employee network groups (disability, mental health and well-being; LGBTQIA+; race and ethnic diversity; women).
+• four separate employee network groups (LGBTQIA+; physical and mental health and well-being; race and ethnic diversity; women).

 Employee directors